Drifting by car, an adrenaline-pumping maneuver for true professionals

 The typical sweets of Monza

-An article that talks about what to eat in Monza, however, cannot be limited to rattling off savory dishes.
+An article about what to eat in Monza, however, cannot limit itself to listing the savoury dishes.
 There are also some typical sweets that deserve to be tasted by those who pass by in Brianza.
 In particular, it is the country cake and the bread and biscuits of San Gerardo .
 The country cake, right from its name, is a dessert that tells a lot about Monza's traditions and its peasant substratum.
 This dessert, in fact, also known as michelasc cake , has stale bread as its basic ingredient, which is soaked in milk .
 This basic dough is then flavored in various ways; the most common variant is the one that uses chocolate , but pine nuts, candied fruit and raisins can also be added.
+The bread of San Gerardo , on the other hand, takes its name from the co-patron of Monza, San Gerardo dei Tintori.
+It is a sweet bread made with sugar, honey, fruit, sultanas, candied almonds and chestnuts .
+On the contrary, the dough for the biscuits of the same name is much simpler, because they are dry sweets made without eggs.

 Discover the exclusive tours of the Autodromo Nazionale Monza